 A few miles later, I stopped on the side of the trail to rest my feet, which hurt more than usual.
 Quoi took longer than I expected to catch up; she was having foot problems of her own.

 Two miles later, we stopped; Quoi’s foot was really starting to hurt (she accidentally kicked a rock, which seems to have really done a number on her foot), and she was feeling dizzy, the effect of not eating something last night after we stopped.
 Coincidentally, we stopped at the trailhead to a volcanic nature trail.
 The two mile loop there might have been fun to do some other day, but it was already after noon, we hadn’t even done ten miles, and we were hot, tired, and hungry.
 Not that I would have stopped her from resting, but I wasn’t opposed to a brief break there either.
 My shoes have almost 500 miles on them, and aren’t providing the cushioning they used to.
 Unfortunately, it’s probably not going to be until Mount Shasta, over 100 miles ahead, that I’ll be able to replace them.
-(The last two times I replaced my boots was after about 450 miles.)
+(The last two times I replaced my boots was after about 450 miles, so it seems 450 - 500 miles is about what they're good for.)

 We got off the trail at a dirt road after 10.8 miles, following the it to a gravel road that eventually led to JJ’s Cafe, where were were planning to take an afternoon break to avoid the sun.